aurorascharff/rsc-workshop/STEPS.md

 - Search component: mention web standard way to search and progressive enhancement already working.
 - Kode contact list: extract to property and move await
 - Kode contact button: dont need to mark as use client
 - Kode search component: default full page reload, could be a plain filter but we want to use the url, defaultvalue.
-Concurrent features, useDefferedValue other uses.
+UseTransition and batching, don't need to debounce.
 Prog-enh works.
 - Excalidraw tree

 ### LUNCH DAY 1